2025–26 Villanova Wildcats men's basketball team

-The 2025–26 Villanova Wildcats men's basketball team represents Villanova University in the 2025–26 NCAA Division I men's basketball season.
-The Wildcats, led by coach first year head coach Kevin Willard, play their home games at the Finneran Pavilion on the school's campus in the Philadelphia suburb of Villanova, Pennsylvania and Xfinity Mobile Arena as members of the Big East Conference.
+The 2025–26 Villanova Wildcats men's basketball team represented Villanova University in the 2025–26 NCAA Division I men's basketball season.
+The Wildcats, led by coach first year head coach Kevin Willard, played their home games at the Finneran Pavilion on the school's campus in the Philadelphia suburb of Villanova, Pennsylvania and Xfinity Mobile Arena as members of the Big East Conference.

 Previous season

 The Wildcats finished the 2024–25 season 21–15, 11–9 in Big East play to finish in sixth place.
 They defeated Seton Hall in the first round of the Big East tournament before losing to UConn in the quarterfinals.
 They accepted a bid to the inaugural College Basketball Crown tournament where they defeated Colorado in the first round and USC in the quarterfinals before losing in the semifinals to UCF.

 On March 15, 2025, the school fired head coach Kyle Neptune.
 Assistant coach Mike Nardi was named interim coach for the postseason tournament.
 On March 30, the school named Maryland head coach Kevin Willard the team's new head coach.